This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 Owners of buildings whose construction permit has been issued before 1997, except individual housing, have to establish and update a technical study on asbestos listing the products containing asbestos, details on the previous evaluations and the safety recommendations regarding the identified materials.

 Before a demolition, a preliminary diagnosis must be done by the owner of any type of building whose construction permit has been issued before 1997, in order to identify the different products and protect workers from inhaling asbestos.

 The results of the diagnoses take into account the degradation of the material, its physical protection and exposure to air flow, shock and vibration.
 According to the results, three different measures can be imposed: a periodic evaluation of the state of preservation, a measure of the level of dust and in case it exceeds a certain point, removal works can be necessary.

 To what extent are product regulations (e.g. REACH, CLP, TSCA and equivalent regimes) applicable in your jurisdiction?
 Provide a short, high-level summary of the relevant provisions.

 The regulation is enforceable in France through the transposition of directives, or by direct application if it is a European regulation, such as REACH and CLP.

 Industrial sectors have adapted to fulfil the requirements of the regulations.
 In order to comply with REACH, operators have to identify and manage the risks of the substances they use and sale in the EU.
 In this framework, they have to produce information regarding physicochemical, toxicological and ecotoxicological properties of the substances they produce or import.
-This data is used to ensure that there is no risk for human health or the environment when the substance is placed on the market.

 In addition, they have to adapt their labelling and packaging of the substances regarding the CLP classification so the different dangers identified (physical, environmental or regarding health) can be communicated to both actors of the supply chain and consumers.